operator-framework/olm-docs/content/en/docs/best-practices/channel-naming.md

 #### Example 3 (Recommended Option is the most common scenarios)

-An operator wants to be supported at various operator major/minor versions.
+An operator should be supported at various operator major/minor versions.
-For example, you might have an operator version at `1.3` and also at `2.4` that you need or want to offer support for at the same time.
-However, you might not want to have OLM upgrade users to the `2.4` Operator but instead keep them upgrading within the `1.3` versions.
+For example, you might have a `v1.3` and also a `v2.4` releases of your operator that you need or want to offer support for at the same time.
+However, you might not want to have OLM upgrade users to the `v2.4` Operator but instead keep them upgrading within the `v1.3` versions.
 In that case, you would end up with channels as recommended above but with major/minor version information applied as follows:

 | Channels for v1.3 | Channels for v2.4 |